adyly/PhD_Thesis/README.md

-The GSEA folder contains scripts used for processing the GSEA data The Lopit folder contains scripts used for processing the Lopit data
+The GSEA folder contains scripts used for processing the GSEA data \n The Lopit folder contains scripts used for processing the Lopit data